-Being a full-time straight A student, working 1-3 jobs, interning at an art studio, volunteering at a hospital, and living in my own place with a former roommate, I had a lot of responsibilities on my plate as a 19/20/21 year old.
-The amount of stress that started to take a toll on my mind, body and health became so abundant it was unbearable, so I had to find some way to relieve it all (stress is a dangerous, silent killer).
+As a full-time pre-med student working multiple jobs and swinging back and forth between interning at a hospital and an art studio, I had grown to be accustomed to high levels of stress and accepted this as my new norm.
+This stress that started to take a toll on my mind, body and health became so abundant it was unbearable, so I had to find some way to relieve it all (stress is a dangerous, silent killer).
 I’ve always been one to love sports and fitness, any physical activity, but I didn’t really start to make it a lifestyle until recent months.
 The more stress I had to deal with, the better I felt working out and releasing all that negative energy.
 I no longer felt lazy to do physical work outs; I was motivated to go back for more.
 Not only that, working out releases endorphins, which are chemicals our brains secrete when performing physical activity or feeling a wave of emotions.
 They can reduce pain and produce a state of euphoria similar to those of harmful, illegal, or man-made substances.
 These endorphins have effects on all physiological functions in the body.
 They are what we can call our body’s natural medicine (biology is amazing really).
 Why take prescription pills that are foreign to our bodies to cure anxiety or depression or anything of the sort?
 Just get your body moving and the effects and results are even better!

 I must have produced enough endorphins to go around to every person in the world the first time I did yoga.
 Before I decided to take a yoga class at school, I had never really had any exposure to the practice despite my prejudgment that yoga was boring and useless.
 What a wake up call I had that very first day.
 It was life-changing!
 I couldn’t believe how great focusing on breathing and posing actually made me feel; my endorphins went on a field trip and ran wild.
 I was also amazed at what my body could do all along.
 Stepping out of my comfort zone was the best thing I could do for myself.
 I fell in love with a new lifestyle that day, and the more I went back, the more in love with it I fell.